Certificates of Deposit Explained With Pros and Cons

-There are three advantages to CDs.
+There are three advantages of CDs.
 First, your funds are safe.
 The Federal Deposit Insurance Corporation insures CDs up to $250,000.
 The federal government guarantees you will never lose your principal.
-For that reason, they have less risk than bonds, stocks or other more volatile investments.
+For that reason, they have less risk than bonds, stocks, or other more volatile investments.

 Second, they offer higher interest rates than interest-bearing checking and savings account.
 They also offer higher interest rates than other safe investments, such as money-market accounts or money market funds.